 Step 7.
 Finally, reboot your PC to apply the changes.

-Now that the Lock screen is disabled in Windows 11, if you want to re-enable it, in the above step 4, select the
+Now that the Lock screen is disabled in Windows 11, if you want to re-enable it, in step 4 above, select the Not Configured option.

-How to Turn On/Off Lock Screen on Windows 11 through Registry Editor?
+How to Turn On/Off the Lock Screen on Windows 11 through Registry Editor?

 To enable or disable the Lock Screen on Windows 11 through Registry Editor, do the following:-